VRLabs/Local-Mirror-Detection/README.md

 The "IsMirror" parameter is a float.
 The value will be 1.0 inside the local mirror, and -1.0 outside of it.

+The mirror will sync object state and transforms, so you can only animate component properties.

 ## Credit

 [Dreadrith](https://github.com/Dreadrith)